 - Even in space, pies found their way to the stars.
 Astronauts on the Apollo missions enjoyed specially made freeze-dried pies, giving them a taste of home while orbiting Earth.

-There are endless ways to embrace National Pie Day, and the celebration can be as simple or as creative as you like.
-From baking your own pie to exploring new flavors, this day gives everyone a chance to indulge in something delicious.
+There are endless ways to celebrate National Pie Day.
 Here are a few ideas to help you make the most of the occasion and enjoy pie in all its forms.